tarachristine88/Tara_Hulcome_IMT542_I4/README.md

 •	**Pros**: N/A

 •	**Cons**: Based on my troubleshooting efforts: the error may have been because Tableau Public loads workbook content dynamically, so BeautifulSoup couldn’t retrieve dynamic elements.
 I attempted to use Selenium instead, with no luck.
-This task was clearly beyond my coding ability :(
+This task was clearly beyond my beginner coding abilities :(